Who is China Spree Travel?

 My China Tour is paid in full.
 When can I expect to receive my travel documents?

-Usually, the packet containing air tickets, passport & Visa (if applicable), final itinerary, luggage tags, credential holder, contact information and other travel essentials will be sent out to you approximately two weeks prior to departure.
+Usually, the packet containing air tickets, passport & Visa (if applicable), final itinerary, luggage tags, name tag, contact information and other travel essentials will be sent out to you approximately two weeks prior to departure.
+For our “Special” tours (except for The Mighty Yangtze), you will be emailed the documents within two weeks prior to departure.

 I received my travel documents but cannot locate all airline segments, did I miss anything?

-Air tickets for some China internal flights may be issued in China and will be given to you by your China tour guides.
+Air tickets for some of the China internal flights may be issued in China and will be given to you by your China tour guides.

 Who will take care of us while we are on a China Spree Tour?